codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

-### Update Git runtime tokens
+### Update Git tokens for runtimes

-Provisioned runtimes require valid Git tokens to authenticate the runtimes.
+Provisioned runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
+>These tokens are specific to the user, and the same token can be used for multiple runtimes.

-There are two different situations when you need to update Git runtime tokens:
+There are two different situations when you need to update Git tokens:
 * Update invalid, revoked, or expired tokens: Codefresh automatically flags runtimes with such tokens.
-It is mandatory to update the Git tokens for these runtimes to continue working with the platform.
+It is mandatory to update the Git tokens to continue working with the platform.
 * Update valid tokens: Optional.
-You may want to update Git runtime tokens, even valid runtime tokens, by deleting the existing token and replacing it with a new runtime token.
+You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.

-The methods for updating any Git runtime token are the same regardless of the reason for the update:
+The methods for updating any Git token are the same regardless of the reason for the update:
 * OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh
-* Git access token authentication, by generating a personal access token in your Git provider account with the correct permissions
+* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes

 **Before you begin**
-* To authenticate through a Git access token, generate an access token for the runtime with the correct scopes: `repo` and `admin-repo`
+* To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)

 **How to**
 1. Do one of the following:
   * If you see a notification in the Codefresh UI about invalid runtime tokens,  click **[Update Token]**.
-    In the Runtimes page, you can see runtimes with invalid tokens are prefixed by the key icon.
+    The Runtimes page shows runtimes with invalid tokens prefixed by the key icon.
 Mouse over shows invalid token.
-  * To update an existing runtime token, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
+  * To update an existing token, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. Select the runtime for which to update the Git token.
 1. From the context menu with the additional actions at the top-right, select **Update Git Runtime token**.